 Significantly, employment courts in the United Kingdom have long accepted that discrimination can be a result of subconscious and unintentional bias.
-For instance, the Equality and Human Rights Commission has written, as part of non-binding guidance, that ‘Employers may have prejudices that they do not even admit to themselves or may act out of good intentions – or simply be unaware that they are treating the worker differently because of a protected characteristic.’
+For instance, the Equality and Human Rights Commission has written, as part of non-binding guidance, that: ‘Employers may have prejudices that they do not even admit to themselves or may act out of good intentions – or simply be unaware that they are treating the worker differently because of a protected characteristic.’
 As plaintiffs’ bars around the world will likely proffer this variety of ‘evidence’ to prove indirect discrimination, companies are increasingly taking a closer look at how to eliminate less overt bias in the workplace.
 For example, employers can encourage employees to make thoughtful, deliberate decisions in the workplace, and can use objective frameworks, such as checklists at key decision points, to encourage less biased outcomes.
 While hiring and promoting employees, employers can agree beforehand to basic merit criteria, militating against any biased tendencies that may influence decision-making.
 Employers can also conduct regular audits of key decisions, including hiring and promotion, to ascertain whether any patterns exist that could evidence unconscious bias in any particular parts of the business, and to ensure that diverse groups of people are represented on the panel of reviewers.
 Companies should, however, weigh the potential downside should a record be created that may prove damaging in the event of litigation.

 Both for strategic reasons and in response to recent legal developments throughout the world, highly successful multinational corporations are focused on promoting diversity in the workplace and implementing robust diversity management programmes.
 These corporations are grappling with a complex set of legal issues that are relatively new in many regions of the world and remain untested in the global marketplace.
 As developments continue to unfold in the legal landscape, corporations will have to monitor and adjust their diversity programmes to remain compliant.
 Corporations in the United States can serve as a model for many business entities that are just beginning to promote diversity.
-Due to a highly diverse population and a history of racial, ethnic, gender and LGBT inequality, the United States has been very proactive in working towards workplace equality.
-Europe is catching up with legislation to address the increasingly diverse population resulting from the free movement of workers throughout the European Union.
+Owing to a highly diverse population and a history of racial, ethnic, gender and LGBT inequality, the United States has been very proactive in working towards workplace equality, although this progress is not without setbacks.
+Europe is quickly catching up with legislation to address the increasingly diverse population resulting from the free movement of workers throughout the European Union.
 As corporations become more diverse at all levels, these global initiatives not only will become more important for success in the marketplace but also will become more complex.
 Companies wishing to stay competitive will rely on their human resources professionals and legal advisers to aid them in navigating the wide range of regulations that affect this area.

 2 See, e.g., Racial Equality Directive 2000/43, 2000 OJ (L 180) 22 (EC); Employment Equality Directive 2007/78, 2007 OJ (L 303) 16 (EC).